-A Wordfence scan examines all files on your WordPress website looking for malicious code, backdoors, shells that hackers have installed, known malicious URLs and known patterns of infections.
+A Wordfence scan examines all files on your WordPress website looking for malicious code, backdoors, and shells that hackers have installed.
+It also scans for known malicious URLs and known patterns of infections.

-A Wordfence scan examines all files on your WordPress website looking for malicious code, backdoors, shells that hackers have installed, known malicious URLs and known patterns of infections.
-It also examines all your posts, pages and comments looking for malicious code and URLs.
-It performs several other checks like checking if your IP address is being used for malicious activity, checking for any unauthorized DNS changes and more.
+A Wordfence scan examines all files on your WordPress site looking for malicious code, backdoors, and shells that hackers have installed.
+It scans for known malicious URLs and known patterns of infections in all your files.
+It also examines all your posts, pages, and comments looking for malicious code and URLs.
+It performs several other checks like checking if your IP address is being used for malicious activity, checking for sensitive files that are publicly accessible, and more.

 A scan can be either a manual or a scheduled scan.
 If Wordfence finds problems during your manual scan, you will see those in the scan results.
 If Wordfence finds problems during a scheduled scan, you will either see the results next time you log in to your website or, if you have set Wordfence to send you alerts about your site, you will receive an email about it.

-Depending on the size of your site, a scan may take anywhere from 1 minute to over 10 minutes if you have a very large number of files or comments or posts.
-If you are having trouble with your scans, please see Scan Debugging.
+Depending on the size of your site, a scan may take anywhere from 1 minute to over 10 minutes if you have a very large number of files, comments, or posts.
+If you are having trouble with your scans, please see Scan Troubleshooting.

 - Enable Premium Scan Signatures.
-The premium scan signatures improve detection rate.
-They are enabled automatically when you upgrade to Premium.
+The premium scan signatures improve the detection rate.
+They are enabled automatically when you upgrade to a Premium license key.

 - Enable Reputation Checks.
 Reputation checks examine if your site is on any third-party blocklists/blacklists.
-They are enabled automatically when you upgrade to Premium.
+They are enabled automatically when you upgrade to a Premium license key.

-There are two severity levels in scan results.
-Critical issues are problems that need to be examined immediately.
-Warnings are items that should be examined as soon as possible, but may not pose an immediate threat.
-“Medium” severity issues are problems that we would like to make you aware of, but that you can hold off on, or choose not to take any action on them.
+There are four severity levels in scan results.
+“Critical” severity issues are problems that need to be examined immediately.
+“High” severity issues are items that should be examined as soon as possible, but may not pose an immediate threat.
+“Medium” severity issues are problems that we would like to make you aware of, but you can choose not to take any action on them.
 “Low” severity issues can typically be safely ignored, but you may wish to be aware of them.

 A limited scan is suitable for a site that has highly restricted hosting resources.
-If your site is running out of memory, or your scans won’t complete, please try this scan type.
+If your site is running out of memory, or your scans will not complete, please try this scan type.

 The Standard Scan is recommended for most sites.
 It includes all checks that are needed to ensure that a typical WordPress site is safe.